GoogleChrome/developer.chrome.com/site/en/docs/webstore/program-policies/mv3-requirements/index.md

     1. Building an interpreter to run complex commands fetched from a remote source, even if those commands are fetched as data

 1. Communicating with remote servers for certain purposes is still allowed.
-For instance,
+For instance:

     1. Syncing user account data with a remote server